 Let’s get on with it.
 Start with the most important question.

 1. How long have you been in business?
 Any verifiable testimonials from recent parents?

 Don’t spend your time on unproven practices.
 Your child deserves better.
-Reputable tutor with a proven track record is the best indicator of future successes.
-Franchises and independent learning centres are usually much saver bets.
-In this digital age, look for online reviews from Google and Facebook; it’s not easy to fake large quantity of verifiable testimonials.
+A reputable tutor with a proven track record is the best indicator of future success.
+Franchises and independent learning centres are usually much safer bets.
+In this digital age, look for online reviews from Google and Facebook; it’s not easy to fake a large quantity of verifiable testimonials.

 2. What is your plan for my child?

 Talk to your child.
 You should have goals clearly identify and communicated to the prospective tutor.
 Write down quantifiable needs/goals. [“From X to Y by When” | Example: From 65 to 75 by 2nd report card] ‘I want my child to get better at Math’ is a poor goal.
 Goals must be quantifiable, realistic, trackable and with a specific timeline.
 Talk to prospective tutors.
 Listen to their plans.
 Tutoring with no plan is like driving around with the wrong map.
 You’ll never reach your intended destination.
 Avoid tutors who don’t take the time to know your child’s background.

 Some tutors offer one free trial session then a subsequent lengthy contractual commitment.
 This practice is more prominent in large franchises.
 This is risky.
 Unless your child is strong-minded, 90% of the time kids walk out saying the first session was ‘OK’.
 (OK means ‘no issues’ for a parent; ‘don’t bother me’ for a kid.)
 Instead, opt for those with monthly renewal interval.
 Don’t lock yourself into any long-term contract.
 It only encourages the tutor to slack off.
 High frequency of renewal keeps tutors on the edge of their seats, driving performances.
 The threat of losing your business works wonders.
 Remember the highest cost of doing business is losing an existing client.